1234-Ariel-code/fighi/fighi_ext/validation/readme.md

-# FIGHI – Theory Validation Notebooks
+# FIGHI – Theory Validation

 This folder contains **reproducible scripts** (headless-friendly) that validate the theoretical backbone of FIGHI.